Neuro-Mechatronics-Interfaces/ROS2_Reward_Dispenser/README.md

 Use the [Arduino IDE](https://www.arduino.cc/en/software) to flash the accompanied `serial_relay.ino` script onto the microcontroller.
 Note the COM port assigned to it for the config file.

 ## Quick Start ##
+1. Open the `reward_serial_node_2` script and change the default port to match the locally assigned port.
-1. Open the `config.yaml` file and fill in the `COM` port value to match the locally assigned microcontroller port.
+   + In the future, there will be a `config.yaml` file and fill in the `COM` port value to match the locally assigned microcontroller port.
 Leave `Baudrate` alone if it wasn't changed in the script.

 2. Run the reward dispenser node
 ```